mbloch/mapshaper/docs/development/frame-tool-design.md

 Two entry points, both running `-frame`:

-- **Fit visible layers.** Uses the merged bounds of the current visible/pinned content stack and applies an optional margin, defaulting to 2% — near what `calcFullBounds()` already adds on screen, so the page resembles the view it was made from.
+- **Fit visible layers.** Uses the merged bounds of the current visible/pinned content stack, with room for their point symbols and labels, and applies an optional margin, defaulting to
+  2% — near what `calcFullBounds()` already adds on screen, so the page resembles the view it was made from.
 This makes the existing composition state useful without pretending it is a persistent frame-to-layer